C. J. Mosley (linebacker): 2017

-On March 28, 2017, the Baltimore Ravens exercised the fifth-year option on Mosley's rookie contract.
+On March 28, 2017, the Ravens exercised the fifth-year option on Mosley's rookie contract.
 The option earned him a base salary of $8.71 million for the 2017 season.
-Head coach John Harbaugh named Mosley and Kamalei Correa the starting inside linebackers to begin the regular season, alongside outside linebackers Terrell Suggs and Matthew Judon.
+Harbaugh named Mosley and Kamalei Correa the starting inside linebackers to begin the regular season, alongside outside linebackers Terrell Suggs and Matthew Judon.

-He started in the Baltimore Ravens' season-opener at the Cincinnati Bengals and recorded eight combined tackles, deflected a pass, and intercepted a pass by quarterback Andy Dalton during a 20–0 victory.
+He started in the Ravens' season-opener at the Bengals and recorded eight combined tackles, deflected a pass, and intercepted a pass by quarterback Andy Dalton during a 20–0 victory.
 On October 26, 2017, Mosley made four combined tackles, a pass deflection, was credited with half a sack, and returned an interception for a touchdown during a 40–0 victory on Thursday Night Football against the Miami Dolphins in Week 8.
 Mosley intercepted a pass by Dolphins' quarterback Matt Moore, that was initially intended for wide receiver Jarvis Landry, and returned it for a 63-yard touchdown in the fourth quarter.
 The touchdown marked his first career pick six.
-In Week 14, he collected a season-high 14 combined tackles (nine solo) and made a pass deflection in the Ravens' 39–38 loss at the Pittsburgh Steelers.
+In Week 14, he collected a season-high 14 combined tackles (nine solo) and made a pass deflection in the Ravens' 39–38 loss at the Steelers.
 On December 19, 2017, it was announced that Mosley was voted to the 2018 Pro Bowl which marked his third Pro Bowl selection of his career.
 He started in all 16 games in 2017 and recorded 132 combined tackles (96 solo), seven pass deflections, three forced fumbles, three fumble recoveries, two interceptions, one sack, and a touchdown.
 Pro Football Focus gave Mosley an overall grade of 72.6, which ranked 20th among all qualifying linebackers in 2017.
 He was ranked 98th by his peers on the NFL Top 100 Players of 2018.

 2018

-On December 18, 2018, C.J Mosley was named to his 4th Pro Bowl of his career.
+On December 18, 2018, Mosley was named to the fourth Pro Bowl of his career.
 On December 30, 2018, Mosley made 4.5 combined tackles (three solo) and a game-winning interception during a 26–24 victory against the Cleveland Browns in Week 17.
 Mosley intercepted a pass by Browns' quarterback Baker Mayfield intended for running back, Duke Johnson at 1:06 of the fourth quarter, sealing the victory.
-The victory resulted in the Ravens clinching the AFC North division against the Pittsburgh Steelers and a playoff spot with a 10–6 record.
+The victory resulted in the Ravens clinching the AFC North division against the Steelers and a playoff spot with a 10–6 record.
+He was named to his fourth Pro Bowl.
 He finished the season as the Ravens leading tackler with 105 combined tackles, along with half a sack, five passes defensed, and an interception.
+He was ranked 71st by his fellow players on the NFL Top 100 Players of 2019.